 The shrine at Velankanni.
 Picture by Raina Lopes

-Traveling Via Train – The Chuk Chuk Ride
+Travelling Via Train – The Chuk Chuk Ride

-While traveling by train, always take care of a few things.
+While travelling by train, always take care of a few things.
 Sure, make your journey travel-friendly but prioritize your health too.
 It’s very important to eat food that is fresh and hygienic when you travel.

-On our family trip to Velankanni, we got fried rice backed.
+On our family trip to Velankanni, we got fried rice back.
 But it surely was a mistake since they started to smell and finally got stale within a few hours.
 After that throughout our journey, we enjoyed the classic masala dosaIdli chutney and coffee that was served within the train itself.

 On reaching Chennai, the first sips we took were that of filter coffee.

-On our way ahead, when our train was passing through Guntakal and Cuddapah in Andhra Pradesh we purchased some Hyderabadi beads jewelry.
+On our way ahead, when our train was passing through Guntakal and Cuddapah in Andhra Pradesh we purchased some Hyderabadi beads jewellery.
 Unnecessary shopping is something we girls need to cut out while traveling.
-We didn’t go for buying anything other than the neck pieces because those can be bought at much cheaper price in our hometowns too.
+We didn’t go for buying anything other than the neck pieces because those can be bought at a much cheaper price in our hometowns too.

 Budget travel tips